PydPiper/pylightxl/README.md

 to python-awesome list.
 Follow the [LINK](https://github.com/vinta/awesome-python/pull/1449) and upvote the pull request in the top right corner**

+The project is associated with [Tidelift](https://tidelift.com/).
+Please consider supporting open-source contributions by using the packages with Tidelift's subscription today!

 Project featured on [PythonBytes Podcast Episode #165](https://pythonbytes.fm/episodes/show/165/ranges-as-dictionary-keys-oh-my)

 ---